 What are my obligations to an employee who I'm converting from full-time to part-time?

-Opinions expressed by Entrepreneur contributors are their own.The best way to do this is to simply be prepared for the meeting and then to be straightforward but in a kindly fashion.
+I don't have the funding to continue to pay this employee for forty hours every week.
+But, we can accomplish all of the administrative functions in twenty hours a week.The best way to do this is to simply be prepared for the meeting and then to be straightforward but in a kindly fashion.

 Being prepared means having the reason for the cutback clearly defined and that you are ready to articulate the reason with authority.
 If the company is spending like a "drunken sailor" in other ways, cutting someone's time/pay may be harder to defend than if you have been reducing expenses steadily in other ways.